teampheenix/StarCraft-Casting-Tool/README.md

 ### Executable with Updater

 **Only Windows:**  [Download the latest executable](https://github.com/teampheenix/StarCraft-Casting-Tool/releases/latest) `StarCraft-Casting-Tool.exe`, place it in the desired folder and execute it.
+Note that, as the executable ist signed yet, Windows Defender or similar tools might block it from executing without cause.

 ### Alternativ: Run as Python script
 [Download](https://github.com/teampheenix/StarCraft-Casting-Tool/archive/master.zip) and exctract StarCraft Casting Tool, download the latest version of Python 3 at [https://www.python.org/downloads](https://www.python.org/downloads).
 This tool requires the additional Python Packages *PyQt5*, *requests*, *configparser*, *flask*, *obs-ws-rc*, *humanize*, *markdown2*  and on Windows additionally *pypiwin32*, *Pillow*, *pytesseract*.
 To install these packages execute the script `installPackages.py` once or do it manually (e.g., via *pip*).